ray-project/ray/doc/source/data/custom-datasource.rst

 To implement :meth:`create_reader() <ray.data.Datasource.create_reader>` and support
 read, the major work will be subclassing :class:`~ray.data.Datasource.Reader` for MongoDB.
 What it does is creating a list of :class:`~ray.data.ReadTask` for the given list of MongDB queries.
-Each ``ReadTask`` will return a list of blocks when called, and the ``ReadTask`` are executed in remote functions to parallelize the execution.
+Each :class:`~ray.data.ReadTask` will return a list of blocks when called, and the :class:`~ray.data.ReadTask` are executed in remote functions to parallelize the execution.

-First of all, let's handle a single MongDB query, as this is the execution unit in ``ReadTask``.
+First of all, let's handle a single MongDB query, as this is the execution unit in :class:`~ray.data.ReadTask`.
 We need to connect to MongDB, execute the query against it, and then convert results into Arrow format.
 The ``PyMongo`` and  ``PyMongoArrow`` are used to achieve these.